aptech/docs/docs/fred_release_related_tags.rst

     :type release_id: integer

     :param tag_names: A semicolon delimited list of tag names that series match all of.
-See the related request fred/release/tags. required, no default value.
+See the related request :func:`fred_release_tags`. required, no default value.
          Example value: 'defense;investment'.
             Find the related tags for series having both tags 'defense' and 'investment'.

     :type tag_names: String

     :param realtime_start: The start of the real-time period.
-For more information, see Real-Time Periods. optional, default: today's date
+For more information, see Remarks. optional, default: today's date

     :type realtime_start: YYYY-MM-DD formatted string

     :param realtime_end: The end of the real-time period.
-For more information, see Real-Time Periods. optional, default: today's date
+For more information, see Remarks. optional, default: today's date

     :type realtime_end: YYYY-MM-DD formatted string